The Ride Home

 Things You Can Do to Help

-Never drag your new cat out of hiding.
+Never drag your cat out of hiding.
 Use a lure such as food or a toy to encourage your cat to come out.
 Spend quiet time just sitting in the room to help the cat feel comfortable in your presence.

 Keep your cat indoors.
 Check for open windows and loose screens, as a frightened cat could easily escape.
 It can take weeks or even months for your new cat to feel at home.